valancej/anchore-blogs/content/secrets/secrets.md

 The second policy rule uses the `secret scans` gate and content regex checks trigger to look for AWS_SECRET_KEY and AWS_ACCESS_KEY within the container image.

+It it worth noting that there is an `analyzer_config.yaml` file which is taking care of the regex definitions.
+See [here](https://github.com/anchore/anchore-engine/blob/master/anchore_engine/conf/analyzer_config.yaml).

+For the purposes of this post I've analyzed an image that includes the two bad practices discussed earlier, and evaluated the analyzed image against a policy bundle which contains the rule definitions above.
+It should catch the poor practices!

 Here is a screenshot of the Anchore Enterprise UI Policy Evaluation table:

 ![alt text](images/secrets-ui.png)

+The check output column clearly informs us what Anchore found for each particular trigger ID line item and importantly, the **STOP** action which helps to determine the final result of the policy evaluation.

+We can see very clearly that these policy rule definitions have caught both the `ENV` variable and credentials file.
+If this were plugged into a continous integration pipeline, we could fail the build on this particular container image, and put the responsibility on the developer to fix, rebuild, and never ship this image to a production registry.

+### Putting this in practice

+In summary, it is extremely important to put checks in-place with a tool like Anchore to align with your container image build frequency.
+For secrets management, an overall best practice I recommend is using a secret store like [Vault](https://www.hashicorp.com/products/vault/) to handle the storage of sensitive data.
+Depending on the orchestrator you are using for your containers, there are some options.
+For Kubernetes, there is [Kubernetes Vault](https://github.com/Boostport/kubernetes-vault).
+Staying with the Hashicorp suite, there are some options here as well for dynamic secrets: [Vault Integration and Retrieving Dynamic Secrets](https://www.nomadproject.io/guides/operations/vault-integration/index.html).

+The above is an excellent system to have in place.
+I will continue to advocate for including image scanning and policy enforcement as a mandatory step in continuous integration pipelines, because it directly aligns with the practice of bringing security as far left in the development lifecycle as possible to catch issues early.
+Taking a step back to plan and put in place solutions for managing secrets for your containers, and securing your images, will drastically improve your container security stance from end to end and allow you to deploy with confidence.